 One clear advantage of VDJ is its library management.
 Like, there really isn’t even a comparison where Serato has virtually none.
 Within Serato I created a system of organizing files outside of Serato, moving them to a few core root folders, and then injecting those root folders in Serato.
 Because Serato does not like nested folders, I kept things as simple and streamlined as possible to have things load up fast.
 So, in general, I adopted a less-is-more philosophy and kept my library to ~10,000 files.
 As for editing, Serato does not really have a file/mp3 editor.
 You are left with doing changes in line.
 It can be quick for bulk changes, but still, not much to look at in the end.

-VDJ, on the other hand, has real file management built in.
+VDJ, on the other hand, has real file management built-in.
 I can launch a tag editor and covers all the major tags.
 You can also bulk edit by selecting multiple files.
 This is definitely a much more robust solution than what Serato has to offer.

 Speaking of files, launching either app yields much different results.
 Serato takes 10+ seconds for my 10,000 song library on one of the fastest SSDs out there.
 VDJ does this in under 2 seconds!

 And for playing back files, there are still differences.
 If you are working with an external drive, and you disconnect it during playback, Serato will stop while VDJ keeps going.
-This is because Serato streams the song from your hard drive in real time while VDJ caches the entire song.
-Now, this does not help if say your external hard drive is hooked up to a hub, and the hub goes out because your controller will disconnect as well.
+This is because Serato streams the song from your hard drive in real-time while VDJ caches the entire song.
+Now, this does not help if you say your external hard drive is hooked up to a hub, and the hub goes out because your controller will disconnect as well.
 But it’s still an interesting observation on how they handle file playback differently.

 The short of it is if you are using an external drive, if you have a larger library of songs, if you want to edit songs inside the application, you will benefit from using VDJ.